Need Help? Give us a call.

 Businesses that use payment service providers typically don’t have to wait one to two business days for their funds to become available.
 Instead, the payment service provider will front the funds from the purchase minus fees, and then wait for the actual funds to be deposited into its merchant account.

 There are lots of use cases for recurring payments.
 Let’s take a look at some of the most common ones:

 As we said earlier, different payment service providers and merchant services handle recurring payments in different ways—and at different rates.
-Here is how you would go about setting up recurring payments with some of the most popular payment providers, as well as what it will cost you.
+Here is how you would go about setting up these payments with some of the most popular payment providers, as well as what it will cost you.